 The Career Services Office (CSO) offers many recruitment opportunities for our employers.
 Post your advertisement for law clerk, entry-level, or experienced attorney positions on our career services management system, McGeorgeCareersOnline (MCO), at no cost to you.
 We also offer on-campus interview programs twice a year, along with two job fairs: our Public Interest and Government Fair, and our Post-Graduate Job Fair.

-Make an appointment with Isabella Hannon, Assistant Director of Recruitment, to discuss your full-time/part-time jobs, internships, and volunteer opportunities.
+Make an appointment with Isabella Hannon, Director of Recruitment, to discuss your full-time/part-time jobs, internships, and volunteer opportunities.

 Why Recruit at McGeorge?